OpenGlobalMind/ogm-wiki/Projects/Jerry's Nuggets/Will GenAI Survive Capitalism.md

 ---
 # Will GenAI Survive Capitalism?
  (draft)
-*Other useful technologies haven't fared so well.*
+*It's traveling a familiar path.*

 Insane amounts of money are chasing Generative AI,

 The White House's new AI policy recently gave them free rein to do as they wish.

+Other useful technologies haven't fared so well.

 Capitalism has a way of messing up good things.